imsdev/ims-java-springboot/ims-springboot-tm/README.md

 Connection conn = icf.getConnection(ics);
 ```

-This piece of code simply demonstrates the way the `userid` is combined with a connection.
-The `getConnection` call will result in calling the reserve
+This piece of code  demonstrates the way the `userid` is combined with a connection.
+The `getConnection` call will result in calling the `reserve`
-method of the pool manager implementation and returning a physical connection, and during execution, this `userid` will sent to IMS Connect in the
+method of the pool manager implementation and returning a physical connection.
+During execution, this `userid` will be sent to IMS Connect in the
-header information of the IMS request message.
+header  of the IMS request message.

 ### Interface and class variable
 The connection pool (it is called PoolManagerImpl in this sample) needs to implement the  com.ibm.connector2.spi.PoolManager interface.